 New South Wales State Representative, 2025

-Claire Sayers has been has been nominated for the position of New South Wales State Representative, 2025.
+Claire Sayers, UNSW, has been has been nominated for the position of New South Wales State Representative, 2025.
 She was nominated by ASP Members Michelle Power and Danny Wilson.

 Queensland State Representative, 2025

-There have been two nominations for Queensland State Representative, 2025
+There have been three nominations for Queensland State Representative, 2025

 Deepani Fernando, QIMR Berghofer MRI, has been has been nominated by ASP members Swaid Abdullah and Malcolm Jones.